undeadgrishnackh/one-click-minik8s/NOTES.md

         - ✅ assert it receives the wrong reply
         - ✅ assert it receives the right reply
         - ✅ assert it perform the action requested
-    - 🛠️ BDD: user exec it via the installer_minik8s.
+    - ✅️ BDD: user exec it via the installer_minik8s.
         - ✅ assert it's a process
         - ✅ assert it prints the welcome message
         - ✅ assert the process was killed

-- installer_menu.py
+- 🛠 installer_menu.py
-    - BDD: E2E tests to check the installer behaviours from an user perspective.
+    - 🛠BDD: E2E tests to check the installer behaviours from an user perspective.
 Due to the system boundaries only EXIT can be tested without mocks/doubles.
 The others have to be tested with fake doubles to simulate happy (and maybe error - TBD) paths.
-        1. user exec installer_minik8s and after the title select action: EXIT (no doubles)
+        1. ✅ user exec installer_minik8s and after the title select action: EXIT (no doubles)
+        1. user exec installer_minik8s and after the title select a wrong action
         1. user exec installer_minik8s and after the title select action: CHECK (fake doubles)
         1. user exec installer_minik8s and after the title select action: TEST (fake doubles)
         1. user exec installer_minik8s and after the title select action: INSTALL (fake doubles)
-    - Unit:
+    - ✅ Unit:
         - ✅ assert the question
         - ✅ assert the 4 options
         - ✅ assert the 4 actions related to every option
         - ✅ assert the user input with a STUB (Exit simulation)
-        - 🚧 assert the wrong user input with two stubs (input + exit)
+        - ✅ assert the wrong user input with two stubs (input + exit)

 - installer_title.py
     - Unit: